Danmaku-Kakashi/Danmaku-Kakashi-Ext/README.md

 ##### How to use

-1. Add Danmaku Kakashi from web extension store.
+1. Add Danmaku Kakashi from the web extension store.

 2. Open any YouTube video on [youtube.com](https://www.youtube.com/).